Bluesky at Home » DIY Projects » 2 Cute DIY Planters for St. Patrick’s Day

 By the time I got to my car, I already had the complete vision of a St. Patrick’s Day vignette in my head.

-Shamrocks, or four leaf clovers, would be my design for this inexpensive centerpiece.
+Shamrocks, or four-leaf clovers, would be my design for this inexpensive centerpiece.

 Supplies for Two St. Patrick’s Day Planters

-Not counting your planters, these easy DIY planters for St. Patrick’s Day project require just a few craft supplies.
+Not counting your planters, these easy DIY planters for a St. Patrick’s Day project require just a few craft supplies.

 Using a Cricut to Make Shamrocks